johnfairh/RubyGateway/SourceDocs/User Guide.md

 ## Concurrency

 RubyGateway inherits Ruby's threading model.
-This means you can only use RubyGateway APIs on the first/main thread and any other threads created by Ruby.
+This means you can only use RubyGateway APIs on the first thread from which you use a RubyGateway API, and then any other threads created by Ruby.

+Outside of the very first time, it's not possible to call Ruby on a random thread created either directly by your program or by the Swift concurrency / Dispatch runtime.

+A reasonable pattern is to call `RbGateway.setup()` during system startup on the Swift `@MainActor` and then treat Ruby calls as requiring isolation to that actor.
+If you take calls _from_ Ruby on Ruby-created threads, and servicing these requires access to your Swift concurrency executors, then you have to start a `Task` to do this, blocking & then resuming the (Ruby) thread while that work happens.
+You have to be really careful with the GVL here to avoid deadlocks or worse.

 `RbThread` provides some static helpers for creating Ruby threads and relinquishing the GVL: consult the internet for further guidance.